 Provides numerous opportunities for professional growth and development through UNI-sponsored conferences.

 Includes 54 hours of CACREP-required coursework and 6 hours of electives (total, 60 semester hours).
 This program reflects the national trend for longer preparation programs that more adequately prepare future practitioners to address the many challenges in work settings.

-The program includes a practicum and a two-semester internship totaling a minimum of 100 (40 of which are direct client contact hours), a two-semester internship totaling a minimum of 900 hours of clinical practice including a minimum of 360 hours of DIRECT contact under the supervision of a credentialed mental health professional, and course work related to each of the core areas designated by CACREP.
-A program planning sheet which lists all required courses and their appropriate sequencing within the program is available on this website under RESOURCES.
-Within the 60 semester credit hour program, 54 hours are required and 6 hours are elective.
+The program includes a practicum totaling a minimum of 100 (40 of which are direct client contact hours), a two-semester internship totaling a minimum of 900 hours of clinical practice (including a minimum of 360 hours of DIRECT contact) under the supervision of a credentialed mental health professional, and course work related to each of the core areas designated by CACREP.
+A program planning sheet which lists all required courses and their appropriate sequencing within the program is available on this website under COURSES.
+Within the 60 semester credit hour program required by CACREP, 54 hours are required and 6 hours are elective.
 This program reflects the trend in the profession for longer preparation programs.
-CACREP requires a 60 semester hour program.

 The program meets the academic requirements for licensure for mental health counselors in Iowa.
 Students are eligible to sit for the National Counselors Examination (NCE) during their final semester of enrollment and thereby meet the examination requirement for becoming licensed.
 Iowa licensure requires two years of post-coursework experience as a mental health counselor, including 200 hours of required supervision, 100 of which must be one-to-one face-to-face supervision.
 According to the Iowa Board of Behavioral Sciences Examiners, supervision accrued during internship may count towards licensure if all coursework except electives has been completed prior to internship.
 Contact the Board at 281-7074 for more information.